makrai/notes/zhong2004-matchsum.md

 * This paper creates a paradigm shift in neural extractive summarization
   * Instead of extracting sentences individually and modeling the relationship between sentences,
-  * we formulate the task as a semantic text matching problem, in which a
+  * we formulate the task as a semantic text matching problem
   * source document and candidate summaries matched in a semantic space
   * grounded in our comprehensive analysis of the gap between sentence-level and summary-level extractors